stormchaserroleplaying/stormchaserRPG/Spells/2/Transmutation/index.md

 To break out, the [restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) target can use 2 actions to make a Strength defence check vs your transmutation skill.
 On a success, the target escapes and is no longer [restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) by the hand.

-As an action, you can cause the hand to reach for a different creature or to move to a different unoccupied space within range.
+On each of your turns after you cast this spell, as part of the action to [sustain](https://stormchaserroleplaying.com/stormchaserRPG/Spellcasting/Casting/Duration/#sustaining-spells) the spell,, you can cause the hand to reach for a different creature or to move to a different unoccupied space within range.
 The hand releases a [restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) target if you do either.

 ## Enhance Ability
 *2nd level Transmutation*<br>